-As DUI defense lawyers in Charleston, we frequently deal with the DMT DataMaster breath test machine.
-Not only is the DataMaster DMT a complicated piece of machinery that doesn’t always function properly, there are many reasons why the breath test results can be just plain wrong:
+As DUI defense lawyers in Mt.
+Pleasant, South Carolina, we frequently deal with the DMT DataMaster breath test machine.
+Not only is the DataMaster DMT a complicated piece of machinery that doesn’t always function properly, but there are also many reasons why the breath test results can be wrong.

 - Abnormal Hematocrit – Hematocrit is the ratio of red blood cells to the total volume of blood.
 The DataMaster DMT “assumes” a hematocrit of 47%.
 However, in the real world, hematocrit values range from 42% to 52% in men and from 37% to 47% in women.
 So, a person with a lower hematocrit will register a falsely high BAC reading.